vlievin/ovis/README.md

 ### Asymptotic Variance

-Anayse the gradients for a simple Gaussian model.
+Anaysis of the gradients for a simple Gaussian model.
 Reproduce the figure 1:

 ```bash
 # run the experiment